cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-grant.md

 ## Compatibility

-According to the SQL standard, the `PRIVILEGES` key word in `ALL PRIVILEGES` is required, but it is optional in Greenplum Database.
+According to the SQL standard, the `PRIVILEGES` key word in `ALL PRIVILEGES` is required, but it is optional in Cloudberry Database.
 The SQL standard does not support setting the privileges on more than one object per command.

-Greenplum Database allows an object owner to revoke their own ordinary privileges: for example, a table owner can make the table read-only to theirself by revoking their own `INSERT`, `UPDATE`, `DELETE`, and `TRUNCATE` privileges.
+Cloudberry Database allows an object owner to revoke their own ordinary privileges: for example, a table owner can make the table read-only to theirself by revoking their own `INSERT`, `UPDATE`, `DELETE`, and `TRUNCATE` privileges.
 This is not possible according to the SQL standard.
-Greenplum Database treats the owner's privileges as having been granted by the owner to the owner; therefore they can revoke them too.
+Cloudberry Database treats the owner's privileges as having been granted by the owner to the owner; therefore they can revoke them too.
 In the SQL standard, the owner's privileges are granted by an assumed *system* entity.
 Not being *system*, the owner cannot revoke these rights.

 The SQL standard allows the `GRANTED BY` option to be used in all forms of `GRANT`.
-Greenplum Database only supports it when granting role membership, and even then only superusers may use it in nontrivial ways.
+Cloudberry Database only supports it when granting role membership, and even then only superusers may use it in nontrivial ways.

 The SQL standard provides for a `USAGE` privilege on other kinds of objects: character sets, collations, translations.

-In the SQL standard, sequences only have a `USAGE` privilege, which controls the use of the `NEXT VALUE FOR` expression, which is equivalent to the function `nextval()` in Greenplum Database.
-The sequence privileges `SELECT` and `UPDATE` are Greenplum Database extensions.
-The application of the sequence `USAGE` privilege to the `currval()` function is also a Greenplum Database extension (as is the function itself).
+In the SQL standard, sequences only have a `USAGE` privilege, which controls the use of the `NEXT VALUE FOR` expression, which is equivalent to the function `nextval()` in Cloudberry Database.
+The sequence privileges `SELECT` and `UPDATE` are Cloudberry Database extensions.
+The application of the sequence `USAGE` privilege to the `currval()` function is also a Cloudberry Database extension (as is the function itself).

-Privileges on databases, tablespaces, schemas, and languages are Greenplum Database extensions.
+Privileges on databases, tablespaces, schemas, and languages are Cloudberry Database extensions.

 ## See Also